japanninja74/OS_emness_sha256/README.md

 Inside [`src/ip/hdl`](src/ip/hdl) you can examine the RTL description of the open source crypto core retrieved from Jonny Doin's [project][sha256-core].
-Altough it's a stream hash engine, for simplicity it's wrapped as an AXI4 peripheral with a Lite interface: this is where the peripheral register file and the synchronization mechanisms are implemented.
+Although it's a stream hash engine, for simplicity it's wrapped as an AXI4 peripheral with a Lite interface: this is where the peripheral register file and the synchronization mechanisms are implemented.